Skip to main content

 In addition to the permission level, you define which domains the person can see:

-• Health -- conditions, medications, body metrics.
-You can share all health data or only period tracking, without exposing the rest of the medical information
+• Health — conditions, medications, body metrics.
+You can share all health data or just menstrual cycle tracking, without exposing the rest of the medical information

-You can combine them: for example, share only Finances with your accountant, or Finances and Management with your business partner.
+You can combine them: for example, share only Finances with your accountant, or Finances and Administration with your business partner.

-When you share an entity, the other user receives an invitation they can accept or decline.
+When you share an entity, the other user receives an invite they can accept or reject.
 Only if they accept does the entity appear in their entity list with the permissions you defined.
 This protects both sides: you control who has access, and the other person decides whether they want to receive that information.

 Use cases

-• Couples -- share the personal entity with Finances access to manage accounts together
+• Couples — share the personal entity with Finances access to manage the books together

-• Companies -- share the business entity with employees, each with permissions tailored to their role
+• Companies — share the business entity with employees, each with permissions tuned to their role

-• Period tracking -- Clatri lets you share only period tracking with another person, without exposing the rest of your health data
+• Cycle tracking — Clatri lets you share menstrual cycle tracking only with another person, without exposing the rest of the health data